fleetdm/fleet/handbook/product/README.md

 ## Release

-This section outlines the communication between the product team, marketing team, product team, and customer success team prior to a release of Fleet.
+This section outlines the communication between the product, marketing, and customer success teams prior to a release of Fleet.

 ### Goal

-Keep the business up to date with improvements and changes to the Fleet product so that all stakeholders can communicate with customers and users.
+Keep non-engineering and product departments up to date with improvements and changes to the Fleet product so that all stakeholders can communicate with customers and users.

 ### Product marketing tiers
 After the kickoff of a product sprint, the marketing and product teams should decide which features are most important to highlight.
-When a feature gets scheduled for release the Tier helps marketing give it the biggest impact.
+When a feature gets scheduled for release, the Tier determines the marketing effort for the feature.
 Once the features have been discussed the next step is to bucket them into tiers for marketing prioritization.
 The current tiers are 1-3.

 - Tier 1: A separate product feature announcement.
 The most important release types, these require a specific and custom marketing package.
 Usually including an individual blog post, a demo video and potentially a press release or official product marketing launch.
 Due to limited availability there is only room for one Tier 1 product announcement per release sprint.
 - Tier 2: A highlighted feature in the release notes.
 This product feature will be highlighted at the top of the Sprint Release blog post.
 Depending on the feature specifics this will include: a 1-2 paragraph write-up of the feature, a demo video (if applicable) and a link to the docs.
 Ideally there would be no more than 3 *Tier 2* features in a release post, otherwise the top features will be crowded.